SquishyCash is a get-paid-to (GPT) site that gives you a few ways of building up your balance and cashing out.

 SquishyCash is an affiliate of these sites which means if you forget to cancel your subscriptions before the trial end date you end up being charged the full amount and SquishyCash make at least 50% commissions for generating those sales.

-Each of these surveys sites require separate registrations which will take you a little bit of time, but it's interesting to note that they also have referral programs so again, SquishyCash is making money each time you join and complete surveys.
+Each of these surveys sites require separate registrations which will take you a bit of time, but it's interesting to note they also have referral programs so again, SquishyCash is making money each time you join and complete surveys.

-3. SquishyCash clicks
+3. SquishyCash Clicks

 These are very low paying, typically $0.01-$0.10 per task, if they pay anything at all.

-Personally I wouldn't recommend this rewards site to my family and friends.
+Personally, I wouldn't recommend this rewards site to my family and friends.
 I can't see anything here that would make it a worthwhile use of my time.

 SquishyCash is not a scam.
-It's a legit site that pays it’s members on time, but the low payouts make it hardly worthwhile.
+It's a legit site that pays its members on time, but the low payouts make it hardly worthwhile.

 The main problem is that some offers require sensitive information and you will likely be hit with a lot of spam emails.
 You can avoid these offers but the other offers are less rewarding.” – StealthSecrets.com

 It really depends on what you're looking for.
-If you have lots of time to spare and you're only looking to earn a few extra cents per hour then you might be satisfied with SquishyCash.com.
+If you have lots of time to spare and you're only looking to earn a few extra cents per hour then you might be happy with SquishyCash.com.

-Yes, you’re going to need to invest the time and effort to make your business grow initially, but the amount has the potential to overtake your full-time income for years to come.
+You need to invest the time and effort to make your business grow initially, but the amount has the potential to overtake your full-time income for years to come.